MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-data-extraction-performance-troubleshooting.md

   >- There's a direct correlation between the number of partitions with SHIR cores and Azure IR nodes.
   >- The SAP CDC connector is listed as Odata subscriber type "Odata access for Operational Data Provisioning" under ODQMON in the SAP system.

-### SAP Table connector

-#### Design considerations when using a Table connector
+## Design considerations when using a Table connector

 - Optimize the partitioning for better performance.
-- Consider the degree of parallelism from the SAP Table.
+- Consider the degree of parallelism from SAP Table.
 - Consider a single file design for the target sink.
 - Benchmark the throughput when you use large data volumes.

-#### Design recommendations when using Table connector
+## Design recommendations when using a Table connector

 - **Partitioning:** When you partition in the SAP Table connector, it splits one underlying select statement into several by using where clauses are on a suitable field, for example a field with high cardinality.
 If your SAP Table has a large volume of data, enable partitioning to split the data into smaller partitions.
 Try to optimize the number of partitions (parameter `maxPartitionsNumber`) so that the partitions are small enough to avoid memory dumps in SAP but large enough to speed up extraction.